MrJackey/UnityUtilities/README.md

 ### HideInNormalInspector | [Link](Assets/Scripts/Utilities/Attributes/HideInNormalInspectorAttribute.cs)

 Unity's built-in `HideInInspector` attribute hides the field from the inspector completely.
 This makes it not even visible in the inspector's debug view.
-This `HideInNormalInspector` attribute instead hides it in the normal inspector but keeps it visible in the debug view.
+The `HideInNormalInspector` attribute instead hides it in the normal inspector but keeps it visible in the debug view.

 ### Validator | [Link](Assets/Scripts/Utilities/Attributes/ValidatorAttribute.cs)

-The `Validator` attributes lets you assign a validation method for a specific field when changed in the inspector as an alternative to `OnValidate`.
-It can also be used to run code whenever a field changes without having to create another field to hold the old value and check against it in `OnValidate`.
+The `Validator` attributes lets you assign a validation method for a specific field when it changes in the inspector as an alternative to `OnValidate`.
+For value types it also tells you the change without having to create another field to hold the old value and check against it in `OnValidate`.

+It can also be used to just run code whenever a field changes.

 ```cs
 [Validator(nameof(ValidateStruct))]